 Fundamentals of Engineering Exam

 A professional engineering license is vital to most civil and environmental engineers.
-The Fundamentals of Engineering Exam is the first step toward licensure, and even if you don't know if you will become a licensed professional engineer, if there is any possibility you might, it is best to take the exam while still a student.
-You can put the exam on your résumé to indicate to employers that you have achieved this milestone.
+The Fundamentals of Engineering Exam is the first step toward licensure.
+Even if you don't know if you will become a licensed professional engineer, if there is any possibility you might, it is best to take the exam while still a student.
+You can put the exam on your resume to indicate to employers that you have achieved this important milestone.

 Download the brochure for more information on the exam.